MX23RW : Monday, March 10 22:13:38| >> :600:87610:87610:

 However, the highly-rated talent is now set to remain a part of Regis Le Bris's squad until at least the end of the season.

-The 18-year-old has demonstrated his goalscoring talent for Sunderland's Under-21s, netting five goals in five appearances in the opening stages of the Premier League 2 season.
+The 18-year-old demonstrated his goalscoring talent for Sunderland's Under-21s, netting five goals in five appearances in the opening stages of the Premier League 2 season.

-Those performances ultimately helped him gain a place in the first-team set up, having gone on to score two goals in 10 Championship matches.
+Those performances ultimately helped him gain a place in the first-team setup, having gone on to score two goals in 10 Championship matches.

 Although he is currently out injured, Watson will try to help Sunderland in their promotion bid when he eventually returns to full fitness.

-ID:564780:1false2false3false:QQ:: from db desktop :LenBod:collect3503:
+ID:564780:1false2false3false:QQ:: from db desktop :LenBod:collect3495:

 Written by